hoosin/tldextract/README.md

 # You can update the list of well-known TLD during the install
 npm install --save tld-parse --tld-update-rules
 ```
+The latter is useful if you significantly rely on an up-to-date list of TLDs.
+You can [list the recent changes][] ([changes Atom Feed][]) to get a better idea of what is going on in the Public Suffix world.

 ## Usage